-The ratification debate focused on the role the United States should play in the postwar world, particularly in the League of Nations.
+The ratification debate focused on the role the U.S. should play in the postwar world, particularly in the League of Nations.

-→ EXAMPLE Before President Wilson returned to Washington, DC, Senator Henry Cabot Lodge (pictured right), chairman of the Senate Foreign Relations Committee that oversaw ratification proceedings, issued a list of 14 reservations regarding the Treaty of Versailles.
+→ EXAMPLE Before President Wilson returned to Washington, D.C., Senator Henry Cabot Lodge (pictured below), chairman of the Senate Foreign Relations Committee that oversaw ratification proceedings, issued a list of 14 reservations regarding the Treaty of Versailles.
 Most of them involved the creation of a League of Nations.